forcedotcom/sfdx-core/messages/config.md

 Whether deployments use the Metadata REST API (true) or SOAP API (false, default value). (sfdx only)

-# org-metadata-rest-deploy

-Whether deployments use the Metadata REST API (true) or SOAP API (false, default value).

 # instanceUrl

 URL of the Salesforce instance hosting your org.
 Default: https://login.salesforce.com. (sfdx only)